-To set the scene and avoid any potential misunderstandings out on the trail, we wanted to start by compiling a short list of a few common Kiwi words and phrases that you’ll probably hear while you’re researching your trip, or indeed while you’re out and about hiking here in New Zealand.
+To set the scene and avoid any potential misunderstandings out on the trail, we wanted to start by compiling a shortlist of a few common Kiwi words and phrases that you’ll probably hear while you’re researching your trip, or indeed while you’re out and about on some of those New Zealand hikes.
 It’s by no means exhaustive, but hopefully, it should clear up a few things and avoid confusion!

 The uniquely Kiwi way to say you’re going hiking.
 A ‘tramp’ is a hike, so to say, ‘I’m going tramping’ means ‘I’m going hiking’.
 Also, a ‘tramper’ is a hiker.
 You’re going to hear this word A LOT.

-New Zealand’s ‘Great Walks’ consist of nine (soon to be 10) premier walking trails located up and down the country.
+New Zealand’s ‘Great Walks’ consist of ten premier walking trails located up and down the country.
 Well maintained and extremely popular, the tracks traverse some of our most stunning and iconic scenery.
 Rightfully famous, they often require booking months in advance, especially during the summer months.

 The Department of Conservation manages a network of over 950 huts of all shapes and sizes throughout the country.
 Strategically positioned along the various hiking trails, they provide a warm and welcome place for hikers to rest, shelter from the weather or stay the night during their walk.
 Basic facilities typically include wood fire, bunk beds with foam mattresses and stored water supply.

 Native New Zealand forest.
 You might hear the phrase ‘I’m going bush for the weekend’, which means getting away from it all and spending some time in the great New Zealand outdoors.